 - 3 bay leaves, 1 stalk celery, 1 carrots, alt and pepper to taste, 1 package of gelatin (if needed).

 - Place meats and other ingredients in a pot and cover with about two inches of water.
 Cook below boiling point for about 3 hours or until meat separates easily from bones.
 Strain liquid and save for later.

 - Separate meats from bones.
 It is easier to perform this task when meats are still warm.
 Cut meats into smaller pieces.
 It is easier to cut them when they are chilled.
 Normally the leaner the meat the larger diameter the cut.
 Fatter meats and fat will be chopped into smaller pieces.

-- Dissolve gelatin in 1/4 cup room temperature water and add to your hot meat broth.
+- Dissolve gelatin in 1/4 cup room temperature water and stir in into your hot meat broth.

 - Mix meats with meat broth/gelatin and add garlic and salt and pepper to taste.
 Head cheese does not require much salt and a low sodium product can be made.

-Head cheese that was stuffed in casings is sliced and eaten like any other regular sausage.
+Head cheese that is stuffed in casings is sliced and eaten like any other regular sausage.